piyushKumar-1/euler-hs/CODESTYLE.md

 # Haskell Style Guide

+This is a Style Guide for all the projects within the euler-hs repository.
+This is a nice-to-follow guide, still it's not pushed hardly to avoid unnecessary conflicts and friction.
+You should decide on your own about how to structure your code.
+Still remember that your code will be read by other people.

 ### Line Length

+- Recommended line length is *80 characters*.
-Maximum line length is *80 characters*.
+- Maximum line length is *120 characters*.

 Comments should be wrapped accordingly.
 There should be no trailing whitespace anywhere in your code.
 This makes git diff output look ugly and causes spurious merge conflicts.

 ### Indentation

-Tabs are illegal.
+- Tabs are illegal.
 Use spaces for indenting.
-Use *2 spaces* for each indentation level.
+- Recommended to use *2 spaces* for each indentation level.
+- Allowed to use *4 spaces* if this seems more appropriate for certain situations.

 The only exception is for code blocks inside a definition, which should be indented with *4 spaces*.
 Indent the `where` keyword two spaces to set it apart from the rest of the code and indent the definitions in a `where` clause 2 spaces.
 Guards are